Better Call Saul: Writing

 Gilligan and Gould began as co-showrunners for the series.
 Former Breaking Bad writers Thomas Schnauz and Gennifer Hutchison joined the writing staff, with Schnauz serving as co-executive producer and Hutchison as supervising producer.
 Also joining the initial writing staff were Bradley Paul and former Breaking Bad writer's assistant Gordon Smith.

 Having learned several lessons from Breaking Bad related to foreshadowing without writing the foresight, Gilligan and Gould gave themselves more flexibility in how Better Call Sauls plot would develop over its run.
 From the beginning they had no firm idea where it would end up outside the connection to Breaking Bad.
-For example, Gilligan and Gould had already committed to the Better Call Saul title in the beginning, so that in following this route, they believed they had to quickly get from Jimmy McGill to Saul Goodman, or they would otherwise disappoint their audience.
+For example, Gilligan and Gould had already committed to the Better Call Saul title in the beginning, so they believed they had to quickly get from Jimmy McGill to Saul Goodman or they would disappoint their audience.
 However, as they wrote the show, they realized "we don't want to get to Saul Goodman … and that's the tragedy".
 Rhea Seehorn's performance as Kim Wexler during the first season also influenced this decision.
 Impressed with Seehorn and her character, the writers subsequently decided to put more focus on the Jimmy–Kim relationship starting in the second season, in addition to further slowing Jimmy's transition into Saul Goodman for the remainder of the series.
 Gilligan compared this to the impact Aaron Paul's acting had on Breaking Bads eventual storyline.

-In writing for Better Call Saul, Gilligan and Gould recognized they were including overlaps with Breaking Bad, and had ideas of characters that they would include, such as Gus Fring, though on no set timetable within the show's development.
-Gilligan described the writing approach as if developing two separate shows, one that centered on Jimmy/Saul, Kim, Chuck, and Howard, and a second on the more familiar Breaking Bad characters like Mike and Gus.
-Where possible, they had written in minor Breaking Bad characters in smaller parts or as Easter eggs to fans, but Gilligan preferred to include such major Breaking Bad characters as Walter White or Jesse Pinkman only if this seemed unconstrained and satisfactory to both the production team and the audiences.
+In writing for Better Call Saul, Gilligan and Gould recognized they were including overlaps with Breaking Bad, and had ideas of characters that they would include, such as Gus Fring, though without a set timetable in the show's development.
+Gilligan described the writing approach as like developing two separate shows, one centered on Jimmy/Saul, Kim, Chuck, and Howard and a second on the more familiar Breaking Bad characters like Mike and Gus.
+Where possible, they had written in minor Breaking Bad characters in smaller parts or as Easter eggs to fans, but Gilligan preferred to include such major Breaking Bad characters as Walter White or Jesse Pinkman only if this seemed realistic and satisfactory to both the production team and the audiences.